cannam/repoint/README.md

-Vext was written as an alternative to Mercurial subrepositories for cross-platform C++ projects with numerous external dependencies, so as to manage them in a simple way without depending on a particular version control system or host and without using a giant mono-repository.
+Vext was written as an alternative to Mercurial subrepositories for cross-platform C++ projects with numerous external dependencies, so as to manage them in a simple way without depending on a particular version control system and without using a giant mono-repository.

 Vext has four limitations that distinguish it from "proper" package managers like npm or Maven: